 After years of partying she eventually settled down to a life of freelance journalism which morphed into writing fiction.
 She has produced numerous short stories prior to her her first novel Joyride.

 Olivia now lives on a farm in Lincolnshire with her dogs and guard geese.

-David Roy was born in Bangor, Northern Ireland in 1965.
+David Roy was born in Bangor, Northern Ireland in the mid '60s.
 After a number of years in the army he left a life in uniform to read for a degree, ultimately qualifying as a secondary school teacher.

 As well as being a soldier, David has been a dishwasher, a teacher, a civil servant, a security guard, a welfare assistant and an ambulance crew member.
 He is married and now lives in the north of England with his wife and two daughters.

 Judy Upton is a playwright-turned-novelist from Shoreham-by-Sea on the south coast of England.
 She has written extensively for stage and screen and has won several awards, including The George Devine Award for stage play Ashes and Sand, Verity Bargate Award for Bruises and Croydon Warehouse International Playwriting Award 2016 for Once Around The Sun.